betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

 - Bi-level linking
   - Footnote links on-page to reference table item
   - Reference table item links off-page to indended destination
-- Tool-tips/balloon-help teaser text about a link's topic/purpose
+- When hovering, tool-tip text appears about a link's topic/purpose
 - Ease of use for authors
   - No need for duplication of link/reference content
 - Mobile friendliness